 Some of our current and previous initiatives

-- In 2016 the Ausenco Foundation helped establish an Art Therapy program as part of the Mater Young Adult Health Centre Brisbane's holistic treatment for young people aged 16-25 who are managing chronic illnesses like Cystic Fibrosis and Diabetes while navigating the transition to adulthood.
+- In 2016 the Ausenco Foundation helped establish an Art Therapy program as part of the Mater Young Adult Health Centre Brisbane's (Queensland, Australia) holistic treatment for young people aged 16-25 who are managing chronic illnesses like Cystic Fibrosis and Diabetes while navigating the transition to adulthood.

-- In December 2016, the Ausenco Foundation donated funds to Westfalia Kinderdorf for the purchase of computer software licenses which will further enable the children and teachers to use the computers previously donated by the Ausenco Lima office.
+- In December 2016, the Ausenco Foundation donated funds to Westfalia Kinderdorf for the purchase of computer software licenses which will further enable the children and teachers to use the computers previously donated by the Ausenco Lima (Peru) office.
 From January until March 2017, Ausenco employees from the Lima office will also volunteer their time to provide computer workshops and training to Westfalia Kinderdorf to make the most of the equipment.